BOB’S WATCHES

 Comfort, because they are engineered to curve in a certain way to ‘hug’ the wrist.
 Stability, because the lugs are where the bracelet joins the watch, springbars holding the watch on the wrist, keeping it from the bottom of the sea (or Mount Sauron…).

 In reality, it’s unlikely that thinner lugs are going to make it so your watch won’t stay on your wrist or be significantly less comfortable.
-So why does this matter when talking about collectible Rolex pieces?
+So why does this matter when talking about collectible Rolex watch pieces?
 For that, the polishing process must be discussed.

 When you take a watch to be polished by a local watchmaker or the manufacturer itself, the act of polishing the watch is a process that removes thin layers of metal from your watch.
 If you have a deep scratch in a metal, the only way to remove it is to lower the metal around the scratch to leave behind a smooth surface.
 This is less of an issue on the bracelet, as parts of that can be replaced.
 But on the watch case itself, which includes the lugs, it cannot really be replaced without a fundamental destruction of value and authenticity (if you can do it at all).